-If this sounds familiar, this article will help you identify exactly that.
+This article will help you identify exactly that.
 This article will help you come back from a bad first year result.

 Take 30 seconds to sign up to TLP and you’ll receive free, tailored information for your aspirations and stage straight to your inbox, as well as be the first to know about new, free events – what are you waiting for?

-If you received a good grade in contract law, for example, start by analysing where you think your strengths were.
+If you received a good grade in criminal law, for example, start by analysing where you think your strengths were.
 You can do this by looking at exams and coursework.
 Next look at your weaknesses.
 Typically, your weaknesses may be apparent across all your modules so if you can identify and correct them, they may improve your overall grade and technique.

 Step #2- Visit your lecturers during their office hours

 Your lecturers will have designated office hours where you can make an appointment to see them.
-I recommend making a note of them on your calendar and visit them often so that you can ask questions and get inside their head.
+I recommend making a note of them on your calendar and visit them often so that you can ask questions and get inside their heads.
 What you’ll find is that each lecturer has a certain thing they look for in an essay, something that can turn a good 2:1 grade into an even better First.
 Take notes at these meetings and revisit them when it comes to coursework and exam prep.